Alfresco/docs-alfresco/content-accelerator/latest/configure/notifications-and-notes.md

 Click on the **_Authentication_** tab on the left side menu.
 There are 2 different ways the following configurations can be filled out on this screen depending on if your azure account loads their new or old view for this section.

+##### _"New"_ experience

-1. The _"new"_ experience, which should be loaded by default (this is Azure's update to some of these views).
+New experience is loaded by default.
+This is Azure's update to some of these views.

-* Click on the Add a platform.
+1. Click on the Add a platform.
 It will ask you to add a redirect URI.
 We don't necessarily need one for this API, but it's a required field.
 So give it your application url root/homepage (EX: `http://localhost:8080`).

-* Leave the Logout Url section blank
+2. Leave the Logout Url section blank

-* Select the check-boxes for the **Access token** and **ID tokens** (this is very important because it lets the application generate a access token to be used within the API calls)
+3. Select the check-boxes for the **Access token** and **ID tokens** (this is very important because it lets the application generate a access token to be used within the API calls)

-* Once that is created, scroll to the bottom of the page to the **_Advanced Settings_** header.
+4. Once that is created, scroll to the bottom of the page to the **_Advanced Settings_** header.
 Turn this on.
 We are not using re-direct URI's.
 That means we are grabbing tokens without user involvement/sign-in window.

-* Click Save at the top to save all these changes.
+5. Click Save at the top to save all these changes.

-1. The _"old"_ experience.
+##### _"Old"_ experience

 You can tell if you are on the old, if the button to the right of the Discard says _Switch to the new experience_.

-* Skip the Redirect URIs section and do not input a logout url.
+1. Skip the Redirect URIs section and do not input a logout url.

-* Under the **_Implicit grant_** section, select the check-boxes for the **Access token** and **ID tokens** (this is very important because it lets the application generate a access token to be used within the API calls)
+2. Under the **_Implicit grant_** section, select the check-boxes for the **Access token** and **ID tokens** (this is very important because it lets the application generate a access token to be used within the API calls).

-* Click Yes for the **_Default client type_** to treat application as a public client.
+3. Click Yes for the **_Default client type_** to treat application as a public client.

-* Click save at the top to save all these changes.
+4. Click save at the top to save all these changes.

 #### Step 7: Creation of a Service Account User